walterrowe/magick-frames/README.md

 There are two ways to create the droplets for macOS.

-1. Open the StyleDroplet AppleScript file in Script Editor and export as an app.
+1. EASY: Open the CreateStyleDroplets AppleScript in Script Editor and run it.
+Choose the folder where you want the droplets and it creates one for every style.
-1. Open the CreateStyleDroplets AppleScript file in ScriptEditor and run it.
+1. Open the CreateStyleDroplets AppleScript in Script Editor and export as individual apps named for specific styles.

-The [StyleDroplet](StyleDroplet.applescript) AppleScript is a style droplet runs the “frame\_it” script to decorate your image files.
-The StyleDroplet AppleScript includes a set of predefined styles.
-The names of these included styles are in a property list called `styleDroplets`.
-Export the script in Script Editor as an app named for one of the included styles.

-The [CreateStyleDroplets](CreateStyleDroplets.applescript) AppleScript creates style droplets for all the predefined styles in the StyleDroplet script.

-When a style droplet runs it looks for it's own name in the styles property list and runs the “frame\_it” script with the associated options for that style to decorate the selected or dropped images.
-If you export the StyleDroplet as logo_dark, when it runs it will look for logo_dark in the style list and use the frame_it options for logo_dark to decorate your image.
-Export the StyleDroplet as different style names from the `styleDroplets` list to create multiple droplets that decorate your images in different styles.
+When a style droplet runs it looks for it's own name in the styles property list and runs the “frame\_it” script with the associated options to decorate your images.
+For example, if you double-click the logo_dark droplet, it looks for logo_dark in the style list and uses the logo_dark "frame_it" options to decorate your images.

+**StyleChooser**: One special droplet called "StyleChooser" is also created if you use the EASY option .
+When you double-click "StyleChooser" or drop images onto it, it presents a list of all the defined styles and lets you choose as many of them as you like.
+Let makes it easy to decorate a select set of pictures in multiple styles at once.
+If you have added your own custom styles to run CreateStyleDroplets to create all the defined styles, then StyleChooser also offers your custom styles.

-### Export Individual Style Droplets
+### Create Individual Style Droplets

 You can create individual style droplets for only the styles you want to use.

-1. Open [StyleDroplet](StyleDroplet.applescript) script in the macOS AppleScript Editor
+1. Open CreateStyleDroplets.applescript script in the macOS Script Editor
 1. Look at the `styleDroplets` property of included styles and their associated options
-1. Use File > Export, choose type Application, and save a Droplet as each of your desired style names
+1. Use File > Export, choose type Application, and save a droplet as each of your desired style names

-When you drop images onto or double-click a droplet named for one of the included styles, it decorates the images in that named style.
+When you drop images onto or double-click a droplet named for one of the included styles, it decorates images in that named style.

-STYLE TIP: If you save the StyleDroplet as any name other than one of the styles included in the script and you drop images onto or double-click it, then it will open a style chooser for you to select one or more styles before choosing the images to decorate.
-This is useful if you want to decorate a set of images in multiple styles.
-The style chooser based droplet also works in Capture One Export Recipes.
-If you add the droplet NOT named for an included style to the "Open with" field of an Export Recipe, it works the same as having dropped the exported image into it.
-It will pop open the style chooser where you can then select multiple styles.
-When you use the style dropets, it always creates a separate decorated image file for each selected style with the style name inserted into the output file before the file extension.

 SPEED TIP: Once you create one droplet, use Finder to copy-n-paste as names of other defined styles.
 This is faster than exporting the script multiple times from the AppleScript Script Editor.

-### Create All Style Droplets

-Use the [CreateStyleDroplets](CreateStyleDroplets.applescript) AppleScript to create style droplets for all of the styles in the `styleDroplets` property list.
-It lets you select the folder where you want your droplets to be created and creates a droplet for each of the included styles.
-When it is finished it opens the selected folder in Finder so you can see all the droplets.

-The AppleScript droplet originates from Apple’s Recursive Image File Processing Droplet template.
-Find more information in the [Mac Automation Scripting Guide to Process Dropped Files and Folders](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/ProcessDroppedFilesandFolders.html).

 ### Included Styles